My FamilyTreeDNA Project Website Title

 Haplogroups to date:

-Results to date are almost like stating the obvious.
 On your Y-DNA results page you will see a category for Haplogroups.
 At this time, everyone in the project has a haplotype of R1b (plus any additional subclades).
 The ones listed in green have been confirmed with additional testing available through FTDNA.
 The ones listed in red are predicted.
 Please check the News

 page for a group suggestion.